 Finally, evidence on the health and social impact of drinking in childhood and young adulthood are reviewed, including neurological risks, development problems, risky sexual behaviour, crime, injury and violence and educational outcomes.

 Click on links opposite to view each section of the factsheet online, or click on the image below to download the entire factsheet as a PDF (updated August 2016):

 * N.B.
-People aged 16 or 17 may consume wine, beer or cider on licensed premises when ordered with a meal.
+Children aged 16 or 17 may consume wine, beer or cider on licensed premises when ordered with a meal.
 In England and Wales, it must be an adult who orders; however, an adult doesn't have to be present to order alcohol with a meal in Scotland.